allegro/vaas/docs/documentation/api.md

 Explore more
 ============

-Detailed information about interaction with api based on tastypie you can find [here](http://django-tastypie.readthedocs.io/en/latest/interacting.html).
+Detailed information about interaction with api based on tastypie can be found [here](http://django-tastypie.readthedocs.io/en/latest/interacting.html).